staggeredsix/cosmos-predict1-dev/README.md

 Please refer to [INSTALL.md](INSTALL.md) for general instructions on environment setup.

-You can also run `bash scripts/deploy_pipeline.sh` for a quick deployment that installs all requirements, authenticates with Hugging Face, and displays the available models.
+You can also run `bash scripts/deploy_pipeline.sh` for a quick deployment that installs Miniconda for arm64, builds FFmpeg and Decord from source, installs all requirements in a `cosmos-predict1` conda environment, authenticates with Hugging Face, and displays the available models.
 For an interactive experience, launch `bash scripts/deployment_webui.sh` which provides a Gradio interface to select and run the included use cases.